znavidi/scATAC-seq-analysis-pipeline/README.md

-# ATACseq_analysis
+# ATACseq Analysis Pipeline

-Here are the pipelines are being used for analyzing single cell ATAC-seq samples with snaptools and cellranger-atac tools.
+Here are the pipelines are being used for analyzing single-cell ATAC-seq samples with snaptools and cellranger-atac tools.

 #### snaptools Pipeline:

-Generating snap file for a data sample could be started from raw fastq files or a XXX_fragments.tsv file(which exist for some samples like 10X data) as input, which will be included here.
+snap file could be generated from both raw fastq files or an XXX_fragments.tsv file(which is a processed file including information of aligned data and exist for some samples like 10X data) as input.
+In this document, the pipelines for analyzing 10X data (starting from both from fastq file and fragments file) and other types of data which does not have a barcode at the beginning of their read names (like GEO data) are described.

 ##### What is snap file: